ahmadshabib/challenge/README.md

-# Trendyol shopping cart challenge
+# Shopping cart challenge

-This repository has the proposed solution for the second question of trendyol recruitment process.
+This repository has the proposed solution for the second question of recruitment process.

 ## Architecture